George47/inkbox-challenge/README.md

 - Search for fillable products by col size and row size, and fill accordingly

 - Dynamic programming, store the combinations that fills x rows perfectly and use that order of iterating products

+### Notes

+Not sure on memory allocation, improved the shuffle count logic. (if failed, reduce shuffle count by 30%)